 No. Our services are offered free of charge.
 However, we do offer select fee-based programs and classes, as well as membership opportunities.
-Please see Membership for more information.
+Please see the Membership page for more information.

 When was the YWCA of Queens founded?

-The YWCA of Queens was founded in 1978, in response to the needs for the rapidly growing Korean immigrant community in Flushing, Queens.
+The YWCA of Queens was founded in 1978 in response to the needs for the rapidly of the growing Korean immigrant community in Flushing, Queens.
 For more information, see our History page.

 How many people do you serve?

 Through our programs, events, and outreach, we serve approximately 5,000 individuals annually.